In Kayamandi as it is in Heaven

 Odwa’s faith was stretched, weighed, and doubted.
 Religion and authority were called into question and reevaluated.
 “Jesus doesn’t have a hierarchy,” Odwa says as he looks back on his faith’s development.
 “And I was seeking relationship with God, not a hierarchy.”

 The year was 2010.
-Across the world, Alexandra was preparing to leave California to work for two weeks at a safe house for young, pregnant women in Kayamandi.
+Across the world, Alexandra was preparing to leave California to work for two weeks at a safe house for teenage women in Kayamandi.
 At the time, Alex was a red-lipped twenty-two year old working as a hairstylist in Long Beach.
-“I thought, maybe I’ll study, maybe I’ll just work—but I felt God had something else for me.”
+“I was in a time of transition.
+I thought, maybe I’ll study, maybe I’ll just work—but I felt God had something else for me.”

 Her two weeks in the township were transformative.
-After coming home,she felt an immediate pull from the Spirit to return to South Africa.
-She didn’t look back; Alex moved into the heart of Kayamandi to continue working with the community’s pregnant youth, mentoring and connecting the women with resources for a healthy transition into motherhood.
+After coming home, she felt an immediate pull from the Spirit to return to South Africa.
+She didn’t look back; Alex moved into the heart of Kayamandi to continue working with the community’s youth, mentoring and acting as a big sister to the 12 teens living in the group home.

-“It wasn’t until later on that I discovered my own mother had always wanted to be a missionary in Africa—same for my grandmother and great-grandmother.
+“It wasn’t until later on that I discovered my own mother had always wanted to be a missionary in Africa—same for my grandmother.
 It never worked out for any of them; I was sort of passed the torch in that sense.”

 Alex’s friendship and presence in the township changed things for Odwa: she was a like-minded questioner, always reevaluating the surrounding systems to see how things could improve.
 “She was an American, and Americans tend to ask a lot of questions.
 She asked different types of questions though…[Alex] brought to surface a lot of issues,” he says.